 I like the custard texture and the green color that you’ll get from the pandan extract.
 It reminds me of a fridge tart my mother used to make.

-It is a simple diary-free recipe with only four ingredients – eggs, unsweetened coconut milk, sweetener and pandan extract.
+It is a simple dairy-free recipe with only four ingredients – eggs, unsweetened coconut milk, sweetener, and pandan extract.

 Pressure Cooker Crustless Cheesecake

-Make a delicious, decadent and creamy cheesecake with 5 ingredients in just 30 minutes.
+Make a delicious, decadent, and creamy cheesecake with five ingredients in just 30 minutes.